Fujifilm GFX 100 vs Olympus E-PL8

 Many modern cameras cannot only take still pictures, but also record videos.
 Both cameras under consideration are equipped with sensors that have a sufficiently high read-out speed for moving images, but the GFX 100 provides a higher video resolution than the E-PL8.
 It can shoot video footage at 4K/30p, while the Olympus is limited to 1080/30p.

 Apart from body and sensor, cameras can and do differ across a variety of features.
 The GFX 100 and the E-PL8 are similar in the sense that neither of the two has a viewfinder.
 The images are, thus, framed using live view on the rear LCD.
-That said, the GFX 100 can be equipped with an optional viewfinder – the EVF-GFX2.
+However, optional viewfinders – the EVF-GFX2 for the GFX 100 and the VF-4 for the E-PL8 – are available as accessories.
 The table below summarizes some of the other core capabilities of the Fujifilm GFX 100 and Olympus E-PL8 in connection with corresponding information for a sample of similar cameras.

 One feature that is present on the GFX 100, but is missing on the E-PL8 is a top-level LCD.
 While being, of course, smaller than the rear screen, the control panel conveys some of the essential shooting information and can be convenient for quick and easy settings verification.The E-PL8 has an articulated screen that can be turned to be front-facing.
 This characteristic will be appreciated by vloggers and photographers who are interested in taking selfies.
 In contrast, the GFX 100 does not have a selfie-screen.